poooi/poi/docs/plugin.md

   })
 };
 ```
-You can always use jsx，cjsx to simplify the code, codes provide from now will be in cjsx.
-Above code is equivalent to:
+You can always use jsx, cjsx to simplify the code.
+Codes provided from now will be in cjsx.
+Code above is equivalent to:
 ```coffeescript
 module.exports =
   name: 'Sample'